 Families are assisted with creating an adoptive parent profile during their home study process.
 This helps determine which types of special needs you are open to and can most-successfully parent.

-Families work closely with program coordinator Allie Smith throughout the matching process.
-Once your family’s guidelines are established, Carolina Adoption Services may utilize China’s national waiting child registry, or our orphanage partnerships, to identify a child.
+Families work closely with our China team throughout the matching process.
+Once your family’s guidelines are established, Carolina Adoption Services may utilize China’s national waiting child registry, or our orphanage partnerships through the end of 2017, to identify a child.

 The matching process may take up to 12 months, depending on the children waiting for their forever families and your parent profile.
 If you are matched with a child from the CCCWA shared list, you will be notified and will have 48 hours to submit the necessary paperwork.
 This paperwork is sent to the CCCWA to be reviewed and approved.
 If approved, the CCCWA will issue a pre-approval letter.